mumairkhaan/LibraryManagementSystem/README.md

 4. [Functions as parameters and values](https://github.com/mumairkhaan/LibraryManagementSystem/blob/main/Functional%20Programming/Board.java#L74-L81) are being used in the code.

-5. The use of [closures / anonymous functions](https://github.com/mumairkhaan/LibraryManagementSystem/blob/main/Functional%20Programming/BoardMathHelpers.java#L20-L30) is depicted in the code.
+5. The use of [closures / anonymous functions](https://github.com/mumairkhaan/LibraryManagementSystem/blob/main/Functional%20Programming/BoardMathHelpers.java#L20-L30) are depicted in the code.

   <br>
   <br>